pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_auth_logout.md

+---
+# metadata #
-## pachctl auth logout
+title:  pachctl auth logout

-Log out of Pachyderm by deleting your local credential
+description: "Log out of Pachyderm by deleting your local credential.
+Note that it's not necessary to log out before logging in with another account (simply run 'pachctl auth login' twice) but 'logout' can be useful on shared workstations."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis